ori-drs/plane_seg/README.md

 # Input

-Input should be a point cloud or elevation map in the robot's odometry frame as well as the pose of the robot in the odometry frame. sus
+Input should be a point cloud or elevation map in the robot's odometry frame as well as the pose of the robot in the odometry frame.
+The elevation map is assumed to be at a 1-2 Hz.

 # Output

 A series of planar convex hulls published at 1-2 Hz